Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_MockClient.md

 This sample illustrates how to use [Moq][moq] to create a unit test that mocks the response from a `FormRecognizerClient` method.
 For more examples of mocking, see [Moq samples][moq_samples].

-## Define method that uses FormRecognizerClient
+## Define a method that uses FormRecognizerClient
 To show the usage of mocks, define a method that will be tested with mocked objects.
 For this case, we are going to create a method that will verify whether the total price of a groceries list is expensive or not.
 We're not considering it expensive if the confidence of the recognized field is too low.

 ```C# Snippet:FormRecognizerMethodToTest